-Recommendation: The District should develop procedures to monitor the financial determine what, if any, additional procedures need to be implemented.
+Recommendation: The District should develop procedures to monitor the financial determined that no additional procedures need to be implemented.

-District Response: Management will review the procedures currently in place and enable management to conclude that the financial statements and the related disclosures are complete and presented in accordance with generally accepted accounting principles.
+District Response: Management has reviewed the procedures currently in place and enable management to conclude that the financial statements and the related disclosures are complete and presented in accordance with generally accepted accounting principles.

-Finding Number 2015-2
+Finding Number 2016-2